glasskube/glasskube/website/docs/index.md

-> Glasskube is an open-source Kubernetes package manager the simplifies package management for Kubernetes.
+> Glasskube is an open-source Kubernetes package manager that simplifies package management for Kubernetes.

 ## Fast Track ⏱️ {#fast-track}